polyurichard/lectures/OOD/oo.md

 }
 ```

-We may add new methods that are specific to a Warrior.
-For example, a Warrior might have a method to attack with a sword.
+We may add new methods that are specific to a `Warrior`.
+For example, a Warrior might have a method to `attack` with a sword.

 ```java
 public class Warrior extends Player {